NAXAM/braintree-ios-binding/README.md

 ## Maintainer
 This project is maintained by [tuyen-vuduc](https://github.com/tuyen-vuduc) in his spare time and/or when requested.<br>

-If you find this project is useful, please become a sponsor of the project and/or buy him a coffee.
+If you find this project is useful, please give it a star, become a sponsor of the project and/or buy him a coffee.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/tuyen.vuduc)